devnax/react-range/README.md

 // read the table info
 store.tableInfo(tablename)

-// get the table create and update date and also get the rows length store.tableInfo(tablename)
+// read the create and update time from the table store.tableInfo(tablename)